[View Printable Version]

 Ability to relate well to others.

-C. Two (2) years of full time work experience, or its part-time equivalent, as an intake worker, examiner, investigator, bank teller, or a closely related field, with responsibility for gathering, eliciting, or verifying information through face to face public or client contact.
+C. Four (4) years of full time work experience, or its part-time equivalent, as an intake worker, examiner, investigator, bank teller, or a closely related field, with responsibility for gathering, eliciting, or verifying information through face to face public or client contact.